shinrich/trafficserver/doc/admin-guide/files/records.config.en.rst

    Enables (``1``) or disables (``0``) TLSv1_3 in the ATS client context.
 If not specified, enabled by default

+.. ts:cv:: CONFIG proxy.config.ssl.client.alpn_protocol STRING ""

+   Set the alpn string that ATS will send to origin during new connections.
+By default no ALPN string will be set.
+   To enable HTTP/2 communication to the origin, set this to "h2,http1.1".

+   :overridable:

 .. ts:cv:: CONFIG proxy.config.ssl.async.handshake.enabled INT 0

    Enables the use of openssl async job during the TLS handshake.
 Traffic